ForomePlatform/anfisa/doc/dev/rest/statunits.rst

 Returning data must contain status report for first property (the first entry in **units** as property name), other properties can be not evaluated if there is no enough time (see details for argument **tm** in references).

+In case of :term:`WS-dataset` the request provides status report construction for special name ``"_tags"`` as "name of unit".
+Tags are not subect of :term:`filtration` process, however status report for tags can be useful in logic of Front-End application.
+The status report for this case is simpler than :doc:`s_prop_stat`, it contains only **name** and **variants** properties.
+See :doc:`s_zone` for details.

 See also
 --------
 :doc:`ds_stat`